Import Source: InDesign

 Super Blends

-MEMBERS ONLYOne group of internationally famous wines — the Super Tuscans — has come to represent revolutionary change in the wine world in the last few decades.
-After long-held traditional principles and practices controlled European winemaking for decades (or centuries), some Italian winemakers in the Tuscany region deliberately broke from tradition and began making new blends.
+One group of internationally famous wines — the Super Tuscans — has come to represent revolutionary change in the wine world in the last few decades.
+After long-held traditional principles and practices

 Cooking With Wine